project-error/pe-core/README.md

 # pe-core
 ## THIS IS NOT A FULL FRAMEWORK!
 This **purely** exist as a way to insert identifier data when a player joins a server.
-Strictly to provide compatability with those who use menu based servers and don't want to add unnececary frameworks to accomplish this.
+Strictly to provide compatability with [NPWD](https://github.com/project-error/npwd) for those who use menu based servers and don't want to add unnecessary frameworks to store identifiers.

 ### Dependencies
 While this is a simple resource, it does require a single depency as found below:

 - [oxmysql](https://github.com/overextended/oxmysql)

 ### Setting Your Database